COMET: COVID-19 on Maternal Experience and Temperament

 ERCS: Emotion Regulation as a Complex System

 Are there cultural differences in children’s self-control?
-Do you children from different cultures respond to stress different?
+Do children from different cultures respond to stress differently?
 Understanding these cultural differences may help to further our understanding of culturally sensitive interventions to improve children’s well-being.

 Funded by the National Science Foundation